fschuhi/digital-garden-rob-burbea-publish/Index/Romantic love.md

 [[Letting go]] | 3 | <span class="counts"><a data-href="The Way of Non-Clinging Part 3" class="internal-link">The Way of Non-Clinging Part 3</a> (2) · <a data-href="Joy (talk)" class="internal-link">Joy (talk)</a> (1)</span>
 [[Passion]] | 3 | <span class="counts"><a data-href="The Way of Non-Clinging Part 3" class="internal-link">The Way of Non-Clinging Part 3</a> (2) · <a data-href="Dilemmas and Delineations - How did we get here Part 1" class="internal-link">Dilemmas and Delineations - How did we get here Part 1</a> (1)</span>

+### Quotes
+**<a data-href="The Way of Non-Clinging Part 3" class="internal-link">The Way of Non-Clinging Part 3</a>**
+<span class="counts"><a data-href="2017 Eros Unfettered" class="internal-link">2017 Eros Unfettered</a></span>
+> Can I have a conceptual framework, can I form, can I open to a conceptual framework and a fantasy that, actually, romantic love becomes part of the path, and not just in those kind of simplistic terms?
+The concepts, if I try and stretch too small a set of concepts over the range of things that we deeply care about, the whole structure will snap.
+It's not adequate.
+It cannot support it.
+It cannot nourish those areas that we really care about, _if_ we really care about them. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="The Way of Non-Clinging Part 3 > When I stretch a limited conceptual framework over things I care deeply about the whole structure will snap" data-href="The Way of Non-Clinging Part 3#When I stretch a limited conceptual framework over things I care deeply about the whole structure will snap" class="internal-link">When I stretch a limited conceptual framework over things I care deeply about, the whole structure will snap</a>_</span>

+**<a data-href="Dilemmas and Delineations - How did we get here Part 1" class="internal-link">Dilemmas and Delineations - How did we get here Part 1</a>**
+<span class="counts"><a data-href="2017 Eros Unfettered" class="internal-link">2017 Eros Unfettered</a></span>
+> I cannot reduce a romantic love relationship or a marriage to _mettā_ .
+There's something more involved, or that needs to be involved.
+Part of that 'more' is what we're going to call eros, what we're calling eros. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Dilemmas and Delineations - How did we get here Part 1 > All this is not really adequately addressed in the Dharma at present" data-href="Dilemmas and Delineations - How did we get here Part 1#All this is not really adequately addressed in the Dharma at present" class="internal-link">All this is not really adequately addressed in the Dharma at present</a>_</span>